Decoding 15 Divided by 5/6: A Deep Dive into Fraction Division

 The Mathematical Justification: Why "Invert and Multiply" Works

 The "invert and multiply" rule isn't just a trick; it's a direct consequence of the properties of fractions and division.
-Recall that dividing by a number is the same as multiplying by its reciprocal.
-This holds true for fractions as well.
+Think about it: this holds true for fractions as well.
+Even so, recall that dividing by a number is the same as multiplying by its reciprocal.
 Let's consider a generic division problem: a ÷ (b/c).

 Using the definition of division, we can write this as: a * (1/(b/c))